-In addition to being an Organizational Sponsor to Stop Trump's Military Parade http://notrumpmilitaryparade.us/ and reclaim Armistice Day, November 11, 2018, in Washington, D.C., we're on the Planning Committee for the Peace Congress to be held on Saturday, November 10, at Capitol Hill Presbyterian Church, 201 4th St. SE, in Washington, DC .
+In addition to being an Organizational Sponsor to Stop Trump's Military Parade http://notrumpmilitaryparade.us/ and reclaim Armistice Day, November 11, 2018, in Washington, D.C., we were on the Planning Committee for the Peace Congress held on Saturday, November 10, at Capitol Hill Presbyterian Church, 201 4th St. SE, in Washington, DC .

 Our Founder continues to advance the vision of an American Truth & Reconciliation Commission on the Iraq War that she first proposed in March in 2016. https://www.commondreams.org/views/2016/03/20/will-candidates-turn-shock-and-awe-truth-and-reconciliation

 Founder & Chief Executive